alphagov/publishing-api/docs/api.md

 - If a `base_path` is provided it is reserved for use of the given `publishing_app`.
+- If this is changing the `base_path` of a draft edition the previous `base_path` reserved will be discarded.
 - Any draft editions for different documents that have a matching `base_path` and have a document_type of "coming soon", "gone", "redirect" or "unpublishing" will be deleted.